-It is easy to legalize this intuition.
-Sentences of the language will always have the same meaning, but the language will have two valuation schemes - the primary and the final truth valuation.
-In both semantics the meaning of the truth predicate is the same: $T(\bar{\varphi})$ means that $\varphi$ is true in the primary semantics.
-But the valuation of the truth value of the atomic sentence $T(\bar{\varphi})$ is different.
-While in the primary semantics the truth value conditions for $T(\bar{\varphi})$ are classical (the truth of $T(\bar{\varphi})$ means the truth of $\varphi$ , the falsehood of $T(\bar{\varphi})$ means the falsehood of $\varphi$ ) (and consequently $T(\bar{\varphi})$ is undetermined just when $\varphi$ is undetermined), in the final semantics it is not so.
-In it, the truth of $T(\bar{\varphi})$ means that $\varphi$ is true in the primary semantics, and falsehood of $T(\bar{\varphi})$ means that $\varphi$ is not true in the primary semantics.
-It does not mean that it is false in the primary semantics $T(\bar{\varphi})$ inherits truth from the primary semantics, while other values transform to falsehood.
+It is easy to legalise this intuition about semantic shift.
+Sentences of a language with the truth predicate will always have the same meaning, but the language will have two valuation schemes-the primary and the final truth valuation.
+In both semantics the meaning of the truth predicate is the same: $T(\overline{\varphi})$ means that φ is true in the primary semantics.
+But the valuation of the truth value of the atomic sentence $T(\overline{\varphi})$ is different.
+While in the primary semantics the truth value conditions for $T(\overline{\varphi})$ are classical (the truth of $T(\overline{\varphi})$ means the truth of φ , the falsehood of $T(\overline{\omega})$ means the falsehood of ω , and consequently $T(\overline{\omega})$ is undetermined just when φ is undetermined), in the final semantics it is not so.
+In it, the truth of $T(\overline{\varphi})$ means that φ is true in the primary semantics, and falsehood of $T(\overline{\varphi})$ means that φ is not true in the primary semantics.
+It does not mean that it is false in the primary semantics, but that it is false or undetermined.
+So, formally looking, in the final semantics $T(\overline{\varphi})$ inherits truth from the primary semantics, while other values transform to falsehood.
 That is why we say that this semantics is the classical semantic closure of the primary semantics, or in full terminology, the classical semantic closure of LIFPSK3.
 Due to the monotonicity of the primary semantics this means that the final semantics supplements the primary semantics in the area of its silence.
 If a sentence in the primary semantics has a classical value (True or False), it will have that value in the final semantics as well.
 If a sentence is undetermined in the primary semantics (a paradoxical sentence) then it will have a classical truth value in the final semantics that just carries information about its indeterminacy in the primary semantics.
-Therefore, the final semantics is the classical two-valued semantics of the language that has for its subject precisely the primary semantics of the language which it extends in the part where it is silent using the informations about the silence.
+Therefore, the final semantics is the classical two-valued semantics of the language that has for its subject precisely the primary semantics of the language, and it extends the primary semantics in the part where the primary semantics is silent, using just the information about the silence.